You Never Do Anything You Don't Want to Do - Crosswalk the Devotional - October 23

 This is what our parents and teachers had been getting at as they spoke to us about becoming responsible young men.

-This would make me own all my actions and reactions.
-And oddly enough, that was something I could tangibly handle.
+This would make me own all my actions and reactions, decisions and indecisions.
+And, surprising myself, that was a concept I could handle.

 Do I want to lay in bed or do I want to get to work?
 Why or why not?
 Do I really "want" that sportscar, or can I put it out of my mind to burden me no more since it conflicts with several of my primary wants?

 Why am I overweight?
-Well, my bad.
+Well, in my case, my bad.
 Guess I wanted that, too, when you get down to the nub of it.
 Certainly didn't do the things I knew would prevent it.

 One of the doors that opened to me was in realizing that once I got past "my will be done," I could begin to pray as Jesus did, "Your will be done."

 Another was in being able to recognize motivation.
 Why am I going to conquer this lust or pursue this knowledge or accomplish this hard task for God's Kingdom?
 Because ultimately, what I want to do is to have my heart's desires be the same as God's.
 That's where he tells us delight is, and that's the only place where we know what we want is right.